darnocer/05-Third-Party-APIs-Work-Day-Scheduler/README.md

 ## Usage

 - Enter events and appointments in the time blocks
-- Click the blue save button to save the event to `localStorage` and come back to it later
+- Click the save button to save the event to `localStorage` and come back to it later

 ![day planner demo](./Assets/images/demo.gif)